aditya123473892/wagtail/StreamField-blocks-API.md

 Any associated Javascript will typically not be rendered at this point (although for simple scripts that don't involve nesting blocks, an inline `<script>` tag will work).

-If an `error` parameter is passed to `render_form`, the block is responsible for displaying the error message in an appropriate format.
-This parameter will always be a `ValidationError` instance that was previously thrown by the block's `clean` method (see below).
+If an `errors` parameter is passed to `render_form`, the block is responsible for displaying the error messages in an appropriate format.
+This parameter will always be an `ErrorList` consisting of `ValidationError` instances that were previously thrown by the block's `clean` method (see below).
+(In practice, the ErrorList will always be of length 1, since we currently have no way of throwing multiple errors per block.)

 ### value_from_datadict(self, data, files, prefix)